 Senior management recognizes the need for succession planning in order to successfully manage the anticipated loss of experienced staff and job knowledge in the next few years and is actively recruiting new employees with training and experience who can make immediate contributions.
 In light of the anticipated turnover, senior management identified areas where additional cross training could aid in the development of future organizational leaders.
 Senior managers also strive to identify and implement more efficient practices.
-It is anticipated that the planned statewide accounting system (SCEIS) will be an integral part of streamlining practices.
+Any additional budget cuts will directly impact succession planning and organizational development.